Stanley Crook Primary School

 Each year in April, school leaders with the support of Governors, produce a Pupil Premium Funding Statement which outlines the key priorities for Pupil Premium spend, targeted outcomes for pupils and a review of overall strategy.
 This funding review provides opportunities to challenge school leaders on Pupil Premium spend and targets.

-Alongside the funding review, the next planned strategy and impact review meeting is scheduled for April 2022 and will cover the whole period from September 2019.
+Alongside the funding review, the next planned strategy and impact review meeting is scheduled for April 2024; however, termly reviews will also be carried out – with the support of governors – to measure the impact of Pupil Premium spend against targeted outcomes.

 Amounts received vary year on year.
 Details of amounts received for three years previous are provided below: